Computer Museum

 Acorn BBC Master Compact

 The Master Compact was launched in September 1986.
 It is quite different from the rest of the Master series having a 2 box design (3 if you count the monitor) like a modern PC.
-But what appears to be the system unit is, in reality, only the disc drive/monitor stand, while the motherboard is under the keyboard!
-The disc unit only contains a 3.5" drive and power supply
+However, what appears to be the system unit is, in reality, only the disc drive/monitor stand, while the motherboard is under the keyboard.
+The disc unit only contains a 3.5-inch drive and power supply.

-The unit under the monitor housed a 3.5 inch floppy disk drive and the system power supply.
+The unit under the monitor housed a 3.5-inch floppy disk drive and the system power supply.
 The remainder of the system was housed in the same unit as the keyboard, much like a conventional Master 128.
 The cartridge and cassette ports were removed as a space saving measure.
 The loss of the latter was a move Acorn later came to regret.
 Software for the Compact became very expensive (typically £20 for a game) due to the small user base.
-A 3,5 inch diskette, removed from its casing A floppy disk is a data storage device that is composed of a disk of thin, flexible (floppy) magnetic storage medium encased in a square or rectangular plastic shell. ...

-The Compact included a copy of Acorn's first public GUI interface.
-No commercial software or utilities, others than those included on the Welcome disk were ever made available for the system.
+The Compact included a copy of Acorn's first public GUI.
+No commercial software or utilities, other than those included on the Welcome disk were ever made available for the system.

-Our unit was kindly donated By Philp Murray-Pearce
+Our unit was kindly donated by Philip Murray-Pearce.

 Manufacturer: Acorn